Tara Wealth Vases and Annual Puja

 - Sponsor the Puja

-- Bring in your own personal Tara Wealth Vase for re-consecration (if you have one)
+- have your own personal Tara Wealth Vase re-consecrated (if you have one)

 - Invite a new Tara Wealth Vase to your home (more details further down the page)

 Re-consecrating Your Own Tara Wealth Vase